ashirali06/weather-chatbot/README.md

 This is a simple chatbot built using Streamlit and Python.

 Features:
-- Normal conversation using Gemini API
+- Normal conversation using hugging face
 - Live weather information using OpenWeather API
 - Tool-based logic (weather API called only when required)